Imprints of primordial magnetic fields in gravitational collapse during early structure formation

 \subsubsection{Initial conditions}

-For the initial density field, we adopt a spherically symmetric, self-gravitating configuration corresponding to the isothermal Lane--Emden solution.
-Assuming an isothermal equation of state, $P = c_\mathrm{s}^2 \rho$, hydrostatic balance between pressure and self-gravity yields the dimensionless equation
+For the initial density field, we adopted a spherically symmetric, self-gravitating configuration corresponding to the isothermal Lane-Emden solution.
+Assuming an isothermal equation of state, $P = c_\mathrm{s}^2 \rho$, hydrostatic balance between pressure and self-gravity yields the dimensionless equation,